-Monoclonal antibodies have been used for the modulation of immune responses in several disorders, including cancer, autoimmune, and infectious diseases.
-1
+Monoclonal antibodies have been used for the modulation of immune responses in several disorders, including cancer, autoimmune, and infectious diseases. $^1$

-Rituximab (RTX) is a chimeric monoclonal antibody that specifically binds to the B-cell surface antigen CD20 which produces antibody-dependent cell- and complement-mediated cytotoxicity in these cells. $^{2-4}$ The mechanism of action of RTX including, regulating cell-cycle signaling, inducing apoptosis, improving cells' sensitization to cytotoxic drugs, complement-mediated cytotoxicity, and antibody-dependent cellular cytotoxicity 4
+Rituximab (RTX) is a chimeric monoclonal antibody that specifically binds to the B-cell surface antigen CD20 which mediate cytotoxicity in these cells. $^{2-4}$ The mechanism of action of RTX including, regulating cell-cycle signaling, inducing apoptosis, improving cytotoxic drugs cells' sensitization, antibody-dependent cellular, and complement-mediated cytotoxicity. $^4$

-RTX has been used in the treatment of previously untreated or previously treated CD20-positive chronic lymphocytic leukemia (CLL) in adults5, granulomatosis with polyangiitis6, microscopic polyangiitis 7, non-Hodgkin lymphomas 8, pemphigus vulgaris9, rheumatoid arthritis 10, and other off-label uses such as acquired thrombotic thrombocytopenic purpura 11, Waldenström macroglobulinemia 12, refractory autoimmune hemolytic anemia 13, etc.
+RTX is used in the management of previously untreated or treated adults with CD20+ chronic lymphocytic leukemia (CLL) , granulomatosis with polyangiitis , microscopic polyangiitis , non-Hodgkin lymphomas, pemphigus vulgaris , rheumatoid arthritis , and other off-label uses such as acquired thrombotic thrombocytopenic purpura , Waldenström macroglobulinemia , refractory autoimmune hemolytic anemia , etc.

-As a single agent, RTX (1000 mg) is usually administered weekly for 4 weeks.
-When used in combination with chemotherapy, it is often administered every 3 to 4 weeks.
-The pharmacokinetics of RTX is like that seen with human immunoglobulin G (IgG).
-14
+As a monotherapy, RTX (1000 mg) is administered weekly for one month or every 3 to 4 weeks when used in combination with chemotherapy.

-Pemphigus is an autoimmune disease characterized by blisters and erosions of the skin and mucosal membranes.
-It is mediated by autoantibodies that target the transmembranous adhesion glycoproteins desmoglein 1 (Dsg1) and desmoglein 3 (Dsg3).
-Pemphigus Vulgaris (PV) is the major subtype of Pemphigus and is characterized as having a progressive course that leads to death if the disease is not treated.15
+Pemphigus is one of the autoimmune diseases which characterized by cutaneous blisters and erosions and mediated by autoantibodies.
+Pemphigus Vulgaris (PV) is the major progressive subtype of pemphigus and may lead to death if it is not treated.